BarbaraPruz/chatto/README.md

 # Installation Instructions
 * Fork and clone this GIT repo.
 * For running on localhost, copy Procfile-localhost to Procfile.
+App uses postgre database so ensure service is running (ex. on Mac, pg_ctl -D /usr/local/var/postgres start )
 * Set up backend by running bundle install, rake db:migrate and rake db:seed
-* Heroku vs Localhost changes: for localhost,
-    - rename Procfile-save to Procfile (in root folder)
-    - in client/components/rooms/room.js, uncomment the WS_API_ROOT definition for localhost.

 * Set up frontend by going to client folder and running npm install

 # Running chatto